jepsen-io/elle/README.markdown

 constant.
 There's a slight drop in runtime as concurrency increases, as more transactions abort due to conflicts.
 Knossos is also mildly superlinear in history length; Elle is effectively linear.

-I haven't really optimized Elle yet---I'm sure it can be made faster with time.
-There are some spots (especially in inferring version orders from transaction graphs during register tests) which might be painful; I'll sand off rough edges as I go.

 ## License